I. RESIST FACIAL RECOGNITION

 South Wales Police and the Metropolitan Police have been using live facial recognition in public for years with no public or parliamentary debate.

 They’ve used it on tens of thousands of us, at everything from protests and football matches to music festivals.
-South Wales Police even plans to put the technology on officers’ phones, making it easier to scan us whenever they want.

 Some private companies have also used the tech in publicly accessible places including King’s Cross in London, and the Trafford Centre in Manchester.